Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Run-Management.md

 In addition, you can view a more detailed description of the test run by hovering over the test run name hyperlink to display a "tooltip".
 If you click on this test run hyperlink, you will be taken to the test run details page described in the next section.
 Clicking on any of the pagination links at the bottom of the page will advance you to the next set of test runs in the list according to the applied filter and sort-order.
 There is also a drop-down-list at the bottom of the page which allows you to specify how many rows should be displayed in each page, helping accommodate different user preferences.

+The sidebar shows a chart of the last 30 days of test run activity, broken down, for each day, by the test run status.
+This is a useful chart to quickly track the testing activity of the product -- this is not the same as overall product status.
+(For info, this chart matches that on the Product Homepage's  Test Run Progress widget)

 ### Refresh